amatel-IIITN/Food-beverage-Analysis/README.md

-# CodeX-Food-Bevrage-Analysis
+# Food-Bevrage-Analysis

-🌟 Task:
+## Task:

 My role was to analyze survey data from 10,000 participants and extract meaningful insights.
-This helped CodeX make informed marketing decisions, increase brand awareness, and enhance product development.
+This helped to make informed marketing decisions, increase brand awareness, and enhance product development.

-🌟 Approach:
+## Approach:

-I utilized MySQL for conducting Query, Power BI for visual analysis, and Canva for engaging video presentations.
+I utilized MySQL for conducting Query, Power BI for visual analysis.
 With these tools, I discovered key findings to drive our future actions.

-🌟 Key Findings:
+## Key Findings:

-- 60% of CodeX's customers are male, indicating a strong male consumer base.
+- 60% of customers are male, indicating a strong male consumer base.

 - 56% of respondents were young people, presenting an excellent opportunity to connect with the youth.